Meet Our Board

 In 2009, I was part of Student First of Washington, where I became one of the first Student First presidents.
 During my time as president, I took my very first trip to Olympia Washington to talk to legislators for Advocacy Days.
 While there, I spoke in front of 1,000 people with disabilities to learn about what kinds of changes they wanted to see from their legislators.

-During the past years, I have attended disability conferences and have learned about what the disability world is all about.
+During subsequent years, I have attended disability conferences and have learned more about what the disability world is all about.
 And I met new friends from all over the world!
 I have also attended community summits in Wenatchee.

 Vice President